How to leave Utah residency?

 Make sure to transfer your driver’s license and vehicle registration to your new state.
 This is a clear sign that your new state is now your permanent home.

-Registering to vote in your new state is a clear indicator of residency.
-Don’t forget to cancel your voter registration in Utah as well.
+Register to vote in your new state if you are eligible.
+Voter registration is a strong supporting indicator of residency, but it is considered together with many other facts and does not by itself determine your tax status.
+Do not forget to cancel your voter registration in Utah as well.

 6) Update financial accounts

 Notify your bank, credit card companies, and other financial institutions of your new address.
-Keeping all your financial documents up to date with your new residency helps confirm your move.
+Keeping all your financial documents up to date with your new residency helps keep your records consistent with your new domicile.

 7) Notify your employer

 Let your employer know about your new address so they can update your payroll and tax withholdings to your new state.
-This will help make sure Utah doesn’t withhold state income taxes after your move.
+This helps prevent Utah state income taxes from continuing to be withheld after your move, although your actual Utah tax liability will still depend on your own filings and Utah’s rules.

 Step 3: Sever ties with Utah

-Once you’ve established your new domicile, it’s essential to cut all significant ties with Utah.
-This ensures that the state no longer considers you a resident for tax purposes or other legal obligations.
+Once you have established your new domicile, it is important to cut all significant ties with Utah.
+This helps reduce the risk that the state continues to consider you a resident for tax purposes or other legal obligations.

 Here’s how to sever those ties: